alibaba/testable-mock/docs/en-us/doc/troubleshooting.md

 Compared with `Mockito` and other mock tools where developers have to manually inject mock classes, `TestableMock` uses method name and parameter type matching to automatically find invocations that require mock.
 While this mechanism brings convenience, it may also cause unexpected mock replacement.

-To troubleshoot mock-related issues, just add the `@MockWith` annotation to the test class, and configure the parameter `diagnose` to `MockDiagnose.ENABLE`, so the detailed Mock method replacement process will be printed when the test is run.
+To troubleshoot mock-related issues, just add the `@MockWith` annotation to the test class, and configure the parameter `diagnose` to `MockDiagnose.ENABLE`, so the detailed mock method replacement process will be printed when the test is run.

 ```java
 @MockWith(diagnose = MockDiagnose.ENABLE)